At Sprintlaw, we’ve spoken to thousands of small businesses and startups.

 You might have heard other businesses say it’s important to have an NDA, and you might be thinking it’s time for you to have one sorted, too.

-But what is an NDA and when might you even use it?
+But what is an NDA and when might you use it?
+And how does it differ from a Mutual Non-Disclosure Agreement?

-This article will quickly walk you through everything you need to know about NDAs.
+This article will quickly walk you through everything you need to know.

 Put simply, a Non-Disclosure Agreement is a confidentiality agreement.
 It is an agreement by the parties not to disclose confidential information to other people.